 Henley has held the Royal Regatta – the most prestigious rowing event in the world – since 1839.
 This annual event, along with the riverside location, fills the town with traditional English culture.

-Wander the independent shops on the market square.
-Have a pint in a cosy pub while rowing boats glide down the river.
+Wander the independent shops on the market square and have a pint in a cosy pub while rowing boats glide down the river.

-Visit the Grade II listed Town Hall where scenes from Midsomer Murders were filmed.
+Don’t miss the Grade II listed Town Hall, where scenes from Midsomer Murders were filmed.

 One of our favourite walks near London is the Henley-Hambleden hike.
 The trail follows the river along to the beautiful village of Hambleden before returning to Henley.